-After a relaxing day on the water, take a trip into nearby Emsdale and stop in at Perry’s Mart, where you can stock up on everything you need for the cottage, or check out The Muskoka Room for local treasures to bring back home.
-Finally, if you are interested in a fun-filled day trip, why not take a 23-minute drive into the village of Burk’s Falls?
-The area is known to have an assortment of great food trucks.
-One of which, Curb Your Appetite, has excellent pierogies and a great little outdoor setup.
+After a day on the water, take a trip to nearby Emsdale and stop by Perry’s Mart, where you can stock up on everything you need for the cottage, or visit The Muskoka Room for local treasures.
+For a fun day trip, drive just 23 minutes into the village of Burk’s Falls, known for its assortment of great food trucks.
+Curb Your Appetite is a must-visit truck with excellent pierogies and a great outdoor setup.

-Now is the perfect time of year to take a drive and see why Bay Lake is an excellent choice for your next home away from home.
+Now is the perfect time of year to visit Bay Lake and see why it’s an excellent choice for your next home away from home.

 |Official Name||Bay Lake|

 |Local Name||Bucktooth Lake|

 |Surface Area (km)||13.5|